cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 ```

- protect the Profile view from unauthorized traffic, and ensure authorized and non-authorized users get redirected to the correct route.
+Now we'll protect the Profile view from unauthorized traffic, and ensure authorized and non-authorized users get redirected to the correct route.

 First, we need to set up a config file that will contain our Cloudentity ACP OAuth application values, and a file for an auth hook that we can use in our components to check whether the user is authorized to access a certain view.

-Create a file name `authConfig.js` under `src`
+Create a file name `authConfig.js` under `src`.

 `src/authConfig.js` contains the configuration required to handshake with the Cloudentity authorization platform to obtain an `accessToken` to consume resources on behalf of an end user, and an `idToken` to provide identity data.
 The underlying Cloudentity SDK uses the authorization code grant with PKCE flow to get the accessToken.
 [Read more about the OAuth PKCE flow](https://docs.authorization.cloudentity.com/features/oauth/grant_flows/auth_code_with_pkce/).